Al Horford

-He played college basketball for the Florida Gators and was the starting center on their back-to-back National Collegiate Athletic Association (NCAA) national championships teams in 2006 and 2007.
-He was drafted with the third overall pick in the 2007 NBA draft by the Atlanta Hawks, a team he played nine seasons with before signing with the Celtics as a free agent in the 2016 off-season.
-After playing three seasons with the Celtics, he signed with the 76ers in the 2019 off-season and played a season with the team before being traded in the 2020 off-season to the Thunder.
-Prior to the 2021 season, Horford was traded to the Celtics, with whom he reached the NBA finals.
+Horford played college basketball for the Florida Gators and was the starting center on their back-to-back National Collegiate Athletic Association (NCAA) national championship teams in 2006 and 2007.
+He was drafted with the third overall pick in the 2007 NBA draft by the Atlanta Hawks, with whom he played nine seasons before signing with the Celtics as a free agent in the 2016 offseason.

-Early years and high school career
+After three seasons in Boston, Horford played for the Philadelphia 76ers and the Oklahoma City Thunder before being traded back to the Celtics prior to the 2021 season.
+He reached the NBA Finals with the Celtics in 2022 and 2024, winning his first NBA title in 2024.

+Early life

 Horford was born in Puerto Plata, Dominican Republic.
 His father, Tito Horford, played in the National Basketball Association (NBA) for three years and several more in other countries.
 In 2000, Horford and his family moved to Lansing, Michigan, where he attended Grand Ledge High School in Grand Ledge, Michigan, and was a star on its basketball team.
 Horford holds seven school records, including most career points (1,239).
-As a senior, he was named "Class A Player of the Year" after averaging 21 points, 13 rebounds and five blocks per game.
+As a senior, he was named "Class A Player of the Year" after averaging 21 points, 13 rebounds, and five blocks per game.
 While at Grand Ledge, Horford played AAU basketball for the Michigan Mustangs, who were runners-up in the Adidas Big Time National Tournament.
-Considered a four-star recruit by Rivals.com, Horford was listed as the No. 7 power forward and the No. 36 player in the nation in 2004.
+Considered a four-star recruit by Rivals.com, he was listed as the No. 7 power forward and the No. 36 player in the nation in 2004.